cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 Login name of the initial administrative user of the account.

 A new user is created in the new account with this name and password and granted the ACCOUNTADMIN role in the account.
 A login name can be any string consisting of letters, numbers, and underscores.
 Login names are always case-insensitive.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#admin_name Account#admin_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#admin_name Account#admin_name}

 ---